BitcoinRM/community_covenant/CODE_OF_CONDUCT.md

-# Bitcoin RM Code of Conduct
+# Code of Conduct

 ## Our Pledge

-In the interest of fostering an open and welcoming environment, we (The Bitcoin RM Team) as Project Maintainers pledge to making participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and orientation.
+In the interest of fostering an open and welcoming environment, we (The Bitcoin RM Team) as Project Maintainers (for Bitcoin RM and Emerging Coin Index) pledge to making participation in our projects and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and orientation.

 ## Our Standards